MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-bot.md

 ## Integrate a bot with Omnichannel for Customer Service

-**Prerequisites**: You must have a bot that is built using Microsoft Bot Framework.
+**Prerequisites**: You must have a bot that is built using Microsoft Bot Framework registered with Azure Bot Service.
 For more information on how to build a bot, see [Azure Bot Service Documentation](https://docs.microsoft.com/azure/bot-service/?view=azure-bot-service-4.0).

 To integrate a bot with Omnichannel for Customer Service, you must: